 The Illinois State Board of Education (ISBE) maintains a resource guide on sexual abuse response and prevention.
 The guide contains information on and the location of children's advocacy and centers, organizations that provide medical evaluations and treatment to victims of child sexual abuse, organizations that provide mental health evaluations and services to victims and families of victims of child sexual abuse, and organizations that offer legal assistance to and provide advocacy on behalf of victims of child sexual abuse.

 This guide can be accessed through the ISBE advocacy on behalf of victims of child sexual abuse.
-This guide can be accessed through the ISBE advocacy on behalf of victims of child sexual abuse.
-This guide can be accessed through the ISBE advocacy on behalf of victims of child sexual abuse.
+This guide can be accessed through the ISBE website at www.isbe.net or you may request a copy of this guide by contacting the school's office.